Frequently Asked Questions

 • Be 18 years of age or older

-• Have a High School Diploma of GED (transcript must be provided)
+• Have a High School Diploma or GED or CAEC (transcript must be provided)

 • Provide two letters of character references (references must have known applicant for no less than five years)